 In her role as IDOE Director of Student Pathways, she is responsible for setting the direction of Pathway Opportunities for students as it relates to Graduation Pathways and Locally Created Pathways, Regional Work-Based Learning Opportunities and Support, Dual Credit Credentialing for School Staff to Increase Student Access to College Coursework, Postsecondary Credentialing for Students and Moving the Terminal End Point of High School Beyond the Graduation Stage.
 She is also responsible for the support and guidance in the area of High Abilities, Alternative Educational Programming, Homeless Children and Youth, and Homeschool Initiatives.

-3:00 p.m. – Program Concludes
+3:30 p.m. – Program Concludes

 Register now and pay later!
 We accept credit card, check, and Purchase Orders (PO) for payment.

-For registrations after February 1, 2023, you will need to contact our office by email at outreach or by phone at 765-285-6156 for assistance.
+For registrations after February 1, 2024, please contact our office by email at outreach or by phone at 765-285-6156 for assistance.

 Please contact our office at outreach or by phone at 765-286-6156.